prometheus/docs/content/governance.md

 * announced as removed to CNCF.
 We will explicitly request reconfirmation of removal from CNCF.
 * removed from shared password storage.
 All passwords, API tokens, etc are cycled.
 * not allowed to call themselves an active team member any more, nor allowed to imply this to be the case.
-* added to an alumni list if they agree to it.
+* added to a list of alumnae if they agree to it.

 If needed, we reserve the right to publicly announce removal.

 ## FAQ

-This section is informational.
-In case of disagreement, the rules above overrule any FAQ.
+The FAQ section is informational and can be changed by [lazy consensus](#consensus) unless challenged.
+If no consensus can be reached, the matter may be resolved by [majority vote](#majority-vote).

 ### How do I propose a decision?